SeaGL/seagl.github.io/_posts/2017-09-29-for_speakers.md

 The room moderator for your talk may not be familiar with the recording instructions for your platform, so **please test this out ahead of time** to make sure you know how to do it.

+Out of respect for everyone else using the conference wifi, we ask that you not attempt to live stream your presentation.

 ### Sharing your slides, video, etc.

 Once you've recorded your talk, what do you do with it?
 Or with your slides?